elixir-lang/elixir/lib/elixir/pages/getting-started/basic-types.md

 true
 ```

+Similarly, values like `0` and `""`, which some other programming languages consider to be "falsy", are also "truthy" in Elixir.

 ## Atoms

 An atom is a constant whose value is its own name.
 Some other languages call these symbols.
 They are often useful to enumerate over distinct values, such as: